jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 Section 4.
 (a)
 Procedures for Petitions Against the Universal Charge.
-For the first year after the effectivity of the Act, the following rules shall apply:
+For the first year after the effectivity , the following rules shall apply:
 (i)
 The petitioners identified in Section 2 of this Rule shall file their